20 min read

 Imagine that you have configured several KPIs to be customized via Equalize, like Units sold, Purchase history, or Stock broken sizes.
 If you want to increase the weighting of products with broken sizes (for example, you’ve configured this KPI for products with two sizes with no stock as they’re already sold out), you give more importance to the Stock broken sizes KPI.
 Then, the weighting you configure via Equalize applies to those products with two broken sizes.

 Let’s see this example with numbers and in different scenarios.
 Function score points usually go from 0 to 100, but they can be set up with negative values for your instance to decrease the product scoring, as they can be customized via the Empathy Platform IMC.
-Considering the configuration of the product catalogue fields’ weighting is the one shown in the following table:
+Considering the configuration of the product catalog fields’ weighting is the one shown in the following table:

 Function score Range when the KPI applies Equalize